hpcugent/vsc_user_docs/mkdocs/docs/HPC/getting_started.md

 This command returns a job identifier (*{{jobid}}*) on the HPC cluster.
 This is a unique identifier for the job which can be used to monitor and manage your job.

 !!!
-Warning "Make sure you understand the `module` command"
+Warning "Make sure you understand what the `module` command does"

     Note that the module commands only modify environment variables.
 For instance, running `module swap cluster/{{othercluster}}` will update your shell environment so that `qsub` submits a job to the `{{othercluster}}` cluster, but our active shell session is still running on the login node.